Furtive flycatcher: Ecology and behavior

 It is a secretive bird usually found solitary or as a pair perched close to the forest floor often motionless for long periods.
-It is often found in bamboo groves and seems more tolerant of degraded secondary forest.Not much is known about its diet but it is believed to be an insectivore.
+It is often found in bamboo groves and seems more tolerant of degraded secondary forest.
+Not much is known about its diet but it is believed to be an insectivore.

 Birds found in breeding condition with enlarged gonads but otherwise nothing is known about its breeding habits, nest and fledgelings.

 Habitat and conservation status

 Its natural habitat is tropical moist lowland forest.
 It was previously classified as near threatened by the IUCN due to continuing forest loss on Luzon.
 However, in 2024, this species was reassessed as least concern.
 This downlisting does not mean that this species is increasing but rather reflects new data that this species occurs in higher densities than originally believed.
-This species was discovered to be able to survive in secondary habitat.Its threats are mainly habitat loss due to deforestation for lumber, mining and farmlands.
+This species was discovered to be able to survive in secondary habitat.Its threats are mainly habitat loss due to deforestation for logging, mining and farmland.
 There are no known targeted conservation actions for this bird, but it will indirectly benefit from the conservation of other North Luzon species like the Critically Endangered Isabela oriole.
 The stronghold of the Isabela oriole in Baggao is being proposed as a protected area and will thus preserve key habitat.

 It occurs in the Northern Sierra Madre Natural Park, Aurora Memorial National Park and Kalbario–Patapat Natural Park but enforcement from loggers and hunters is still lax.